HSTS Pixel

 Recycling with Newlife

-Newlife supports thousands of disabled and terminally ill children across the UK, as well as ensuring items don’t end up in landfill and are recycled responsibly.
-By sending any damaged or unsold items to Newlife to be resold or recycled we can help to raise money to fund the charity’s core charitable services.
-Items are sold in one of Newlife’s seven stores across the UK.
-If the products can’t be resold they are broken down to the raw materials so that they can be recycled or reused for a different purpose, where possible.
+By sending any damaged or unsold items to Newlife to be resold or recycled, Sainsbury’s can help to raise money to fund the charity’s core charitable services.
+Items are sold in Newlife’s stores across the UK and through the charity’s online and eBay stores.
+If the products can’t be resold, they are broken down to the raw materials so that they can be recycled or reused for a different purpose, where possible.
 All items donated to Newlife are saved from landfill, helping the planet by decreasing the amount of waste, recycling as much as possible and selling items for a great cause.

 Newlife the Charity for Disabled Children - Registered Charity Number: 1170125 in England & Wales